jsr6720/jsr6720.github.io/_posts/2021-02-06-beyond-entrepreneurship.md

 ## My Review 5/5

 Amazing book and really shows the foundational thinking of Collins future work.
-I liked this right up there with Andy Groves book [High Output Management](https://www.goodreads.com/book/show/324750) and [First, Break All the Rules: What the World's Greatest Managers Do Differently](https://www.goodreads.com/book/show/50937).<br/><br/>This books focuses on companies that are past seed stage, but not quite past 5 years.
+I liked this right up there with Andy Groves book [High Output Management](https://www.goodreads.com/book/show/324750) and [First, Break All the Rules: What the World's Greatest Managers Do Differently](https://www.goodreads.com/book/show/50937).

+This books focuses on companies that are past seed stage, but not quite past 5 years.
 It is also a fantastic blueprint for brining innovation sectors back into established companies.

 ### Date Read
 2021/02/06